 READY TO EAT

-The intervention is run in homes across Tamaki Makaurau for tamariki in the Waitematā and Counties Manukau area.
-Initially there is a 2-week intensive period with multiple meals per day, followed by ongoing family/whānau support for up to six months
+The intervention is run in homes in the Counties Manukau area.
+Initially there is a 2-3 week intensive period with daily support, followed by ongoing family/whānau support for up to six months

 Summary of the Ready to Eat study research